yandjlabs/trip-visualizr/README.md

-# Trip Visualizer 🗺
+# Trip Visualizr 🗺

 A website that allows you to visualize the locations of destinations along your trip with ease.
-Quickly spot paths to take, what stations to get off at, and whether to walk, bike, take public transportation, etc.
+Plot any coordinate, address or tourist site on a map!

 ### Technologies used